Best Games Like Hearthstone in 2026: 10 CCGs Worth Playing

 #8.
 Eternal Card Game

 Eternal is the Hearthstone killer nobody talks about.
 It runs on Steam, iOS, Android, and every major platform.
-According to Wikipedia’s Eternal Card Game article, every gold you earn can go toward any card in the game, with no craft-only walls blocking upgrades.
+According to Wikipedia’s Eternal article, every gold you earn can go toward any card in the game, with no craft-only walls blocking upgrades.

 #9.
 Faeria